-All our gadgets with will have the same terminal triangles at which they can be connected.
+All our gadgets will have the same terminal triangles at which they can be connected.
 The terminal triangles occur in two sizes (for "thick" and "thin" wires) and four orientations (rotated by multiples of 90°).
 (An exception are the resizing gadgets in Section 3.5, with also occurs in intermediate sizes.)

 The wire has some flexibility in its construction.
-It can be bent to achieve a turn by 90 degrees, see Figure 8.
-By connecting straight wires and right angle turns, we can transport state from one location in the plane to another.
+It can be bent to achieve a turn by 90 degrees, By connecting straight wires and right angle turns, we can transport state from one location in the plane to another.
 By closing a wire into a loop, we get a gadget that has two optimal triangulations of equal weight, thus representing two possible states of a logical variable.
-Figure 9 shows one possible state of a loop resulting from combining four right angles.
 All this has been known before [2].
 In the next sections we shall discuss how to connect variables to wires and how to construct the clauses.